S-McD/Challenge_09/09_example.md

 class Diary
   def initialize
     # empty array for entries
+    # empty array for todos
+    # empty array for contacts
   end

   def add(entry) # entry is an instance of Diary_Entry
     # Entry gets added to the diary
+    # Contacts are passed to contact list
     # Returns nothing
   end

+  def add_chore(todo) #entry is an instance of ToDo
+    #entry gets added to todo list

   def view_all
     # Returns a list of entry objects